inmanta/inmanta-core/docs/source/quickstart.rst

 They can be hidden by new variable definitions, but are also accessible through the ``self`` variable (not used in this example).

-And finally the implement statement line 27 links the implementation to the entity.
+And finally the *implement* statement on line 27 links the implementation to the entity.

 The composition
 ---------------